MattCarothers/uhp/README.md

 See [configs/pop3.yml](configs/pop3.yml) for a more fully-featured POP3 honeypot.

 Additional elements (see Dynamic Output and Advanced Configuration below):
+* file - (rule) Used in place of "output."
+Returns the contents of a file to the client.
+The file will be loaded into memory once when UHP starts.
+* live_file - (rule) Used in place of "output."
+Returns the contents of a file to the client.
+The file will be opened fresh for each connection and relayed to the client as it is read.
+The file contents will not be stored in memory.
 * match_case - (rule) This flag makes the regex match case sensitive.
 * tags - (rule/global) An array of tags to add to the log
 * fields - (rule/global) A dictionary of keys and values to add to the log